-- Clothing and hair and skincare – To learn more about harmful ingredients in your skincare and hair products click here.
+- Clothing, hair, and skincare – To learn more about harmful ingredients in your skincare and hair products click here.

 It goes into meticulous detail on how you can take an older home and retrofit it to be eco-friendly from top to bottom.
 There are challenges, but it pays off in the end in cheaper energy costs and a healthier lifestyle.
-After completely redoing a former house, Ed ended up building a home from scratch to his exact specifications.
+After completely redoing a former house, Ed built a new home from scratch to his exact specifications.

 In addition to all the tips Ed gives that will save you money on your home energy use, the book includes a workbook where you can fill in tasks that you complete to make your home and life more eco-friendly.